jjpickering10/CI-MS2-PokerQuiz/README.md

 - Responsiveness

 - HTML Validity
+> index.html had issues with the a tag being a decendant of the button tag.
+Changed button tag to p tag.
+No errors other than this.
+> the score and game html pages had an issue with the a tag being outside the li tag, so I put the a tag inside the li tag.
+No errors other than this.
+> diamond.html had an issue with there being an empty h2 tag.
+I changed it to a div tag.
+No errors other than this.

 - CSS Validity
+> No errors in CSS files.

 - Contrast colours
+> Used a11y contrast checker.
+No issues found throughout site.

 - Code cleaned up
+> Used prettier extension to clean up the code in all html, css and js files.

 - Spelling

 - Image sizes

 - CSS autoprefixer
+> Used autoprefixer on all CSS files.
+Copied updated code back into each CSS file.

 ### Project Barriers and Solutions